AI Use Cases/Financial Services

 The AI Solution

 Revenue Institute builds purpose-built AI network anomaly detection that ingests real-time data streams from your core banking systems (Temenos, FIS, nCino), payment networks, and security infrastructure, then applies deep learning models trained on Financial Services threat patterns and regulatory compliance requirements.
 The system integrates directly with your existing SIEM, network monitoring tools, and compliance platforms - no data warehouse migration required.
-It learns baseline behavior for each user role, system, and geographic location, then flags genuine anomalies with 75-85% accuracy while reducing false positives by 60-70%.
+It learns baseline behavior for each user role, system, and geographic location, so what reaches your analysts is a deviation from your institution's actual behavior, not a generic rule match.

 Automated Workflow Execution